kevinpruvost/portfolio/README.md

 # Description

-It will contain a presentation of the projects I'm the most proud of, a brief description of my personnality, what I love to do and the values I believe in.
+It contains a presentation of the projects I'm the most proud of, a brief description of my personnality, what I love to do and the values I believe in.

-It will be made with ReactJS.
+Made with ReactJS.

 # Brief Tutorial on how to host a React portfolio on Github Pages